helpfulrobot/cwsoft-silverstripe-shortcode/README.md

 - PHP ***5.3*** or higher (recommended last stable PHP 5.4.x version)

 ## Installation
-1. download latest archive from GitHub [download area](https://github.com/cwsoft/silverstripe-cwsoft-shortcode/downloads)
+1. download latest [module archive](https://github.com/cwsoft/silverstripe-cwsoft-shortcode/archive/master.zip) from GitHub
 2. unpack the archive on your local computer
 3. upload the entire ***cwsoft-shortcode*** subfolder to your SilverStripe root folder using your preferred FTP program
 4. update your SilverStripe database via `http://yourdomain.com/dev/build?flush=all`